Walter Washington: 1967-1975: Mayor-Commissioner

 In 1967, President Lyndon Johnson used his reorganization power under Reorganization Plan No. 3 of 1967 to replace the three-commissioner government that had run the capital since 1871 under congressional supervision.
 Johnson implemented a more modern government headed by a single commissioner, assistant commissioner, and a nine-member city council, all appointed by the president.
-Johnson appointed Washington Commissioner, which by this time had been informally retitled as "Mayor-Commissioner."
+Johnson appointed Washington as Commissioner, which by this time had been informally retitled as "Mayor-Commissioner."
 (Power brokers such as Katharine Graham, publisher of the Washington Post, had supported white lawyer Edward Bennett Williams.)
-Washington was the first African-American mayor of a major American city, and one of three blacks in 1967 chosen to lead major cities.
+Washington was the first African-American mayor of a major American city, and one of three Black men in 1967 chosen to lead major cities.
 Richard Hatcher of Gary, Indiana, and Carl Stokes of Cleveland were elected that year.

 Washington inherited a city that was torn by racial divisions, and also had to deal with conservative congressional hostility following passage of major civil rights legislation.
 When he sent his first budget to Congress in late 1967, Democratic Representative John L. McMillan, chair of the House Committee on the District of Columbia, responded by having a truckload of watermelons delivered to Washington's office.

-In April 1968, Washington faced riots following the assassination of Martin Luther King Jr. Although reportedly urged by FBI director J. Edgar Hoover to shoot rioters, Washington refused.
+In April 1968, the District of Columbia faced riots following the assassination of Martin Luther King Jr. Although reportedly urged by FBI director J. Edgar Hoover to shoot rioters, Washington refused.
 He later told The Washington Post in 1999, "I walked by myself through the city and urged angry young people to go home.
 I asked them to help the people who had been burned out."
 Only one person refused to listen to him.
 His actions are credited with helping prevent large-scale riots in the area.

 Republican President Richard Nixon retained Washington after being elected as president in 1968.

 In 1971, the United States Department of Justice prohibited an anti-Vietnam demonstration on Pennsylvania Avenue.
 There were public concerns that violence would spark.
 Washington visited the White House, and he requested that President Nixon issue permits for the demonstration.
 The request was honored, and the demonstration commenced with 250,000 marchers.